molonc-lab/MethAmplicons2/README.md

 Currently, to install and use methamplicons:
 1. (Recommended) Create a virtual environment for installation
-2. Download and extract the binary for the flash read merging tool and move it to the user's bin folder or the bin in the virtual environment.
-3. A. Clone or download the MethAmplicons2 repository (put the files in your working directory) then install the tool using flit.
+2. Clone or download the MethAmplicons2 repository (put the files in your working directory) then install the methamplicons tool using flit.
-3. B. Install the methamplicons tool from testpypi: pip install -i https://test.pypi.org/simple/ methamplicons
+3. Run methamplicons and approve moving the flash read merging tool to your system's bin folder or the bin folder of your virtual environment.

 ### Step 1.
-Create and activate a virtual environment (recommended):
+Create and activate a virtual environment using a Python version between 3.6.8 and 3.9.6 (recommended):
 - It is recommended to create a virtual environment where the tool can be installed
   ```bash
   #Command for creating virtual environment named 'ma_env'